 Embedded Teeacher Wksp 2022-23 LEO Art Challenge Workshop ICE 2019: Satellite Tracking, Orbits, and Modeling SEEC 2019: Satellite Tracking, Orbits, and Modeling Workshop:ITEC Trek-a-Sat Workshop: 2018-01-27 Yerkes Workshop: 2017-10-28 Carthage-Yerkes Electrostatics in Space Workshop: 2017-06-29-BTCI-Life in Space!
 Workshop: 2017-03-11 Yerkes Workshop: 2017-02-07 SEEC Workshop: 2017-01-28 Yerkes Tools You Might Use Educational Learning Standards Documentation

-The National Space Society's educational arm hosts the Centers for Academic Excellence through the SpacEdge Academy which is also a repository for lessons, activities, and resources for K - University.
-The Centers for Excellence pairs industries and universities with students for cutting edge opportunities.
-The Center for Excellence is interested in partners to expand the breadth of opportunities.
+The National Space Society's educational arm hosts the SpacEdge Centers for Educational Excellence (SECEE) through the SpacEdge Academy which is also a repository for lessons, activities, and resources for K - University.
+The Centers for SECEE pairs industries and universities with students for cutting edge opportunities in the space industry.
+The SECEE is interested in collaborating with partners to expand the breadth of opportunities.

 Contact us at firstname.lastname@example.org for more information.